FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/tracking-guide.md

 ## Tracking

 ---
-This guide covers the integration of all necessary events.
+This guide covers the Web Components part of the tracking integration.
+For a comprehensive tracking overview please additionally refer to the official [FACT-Finder Tracking Documentation](https://doku.fact-finder.de/endoc/latest/fact-finder-integration/tracking-interface-integration).

 ### Click Tracking